userxg/hse/hse/Algorithms/Data structures/Stack.md

 	1. if operator -> stack
 	2. if operand -> output line
 	3. while priority of operator <= priority of stack.top() - > in output line
-	4. (  - the biggest priority
+	4. (  - the lowest priority
 	5. ) - all things -> in output
 2. read output
 	1. if operand -> stack